 Main industryFood and beverages is the fourth largest industry sector in Germany.

-Generated salesThe German food and beverage sector generated sales of EUR 185 billion in 2020.
+Generated salesThe German food and beverages sector generated sales of EUR 185 billion in 2020.

-Industry leaderGermany is Europe’s biggest food producer and the third largest exporter of food and beverages worldwide.
+Industry leaderGermany is Europe’s largest food producer and the third largest exporter of food & beverages worldwide.

 Reliable markets and new horizons